 This charming port town is the gateway to Franklin-Gordon Wild Rivers National Park.

 Take one of the many day cruises on offer to visit this incredible rain forest (yes, a rain forest in Tasmania!) or just spend the day soaking in the relaxed atmosphere of this remote settlement.

 Day 7: Mount Field National Park

 It’s a long drive back to Hobart, so break it up by spending your last night camping at the wonderful Mount Field National Park (there’s some hotel offerings available too if you don’t have a campervan or tent).

-You’re tight on time, so pick up your car or campervan and head straight for the park and be sure to see Wineglass Bay!
+You’re tight on time, so pick up your car or campervan and plow through the 150 minute drive to the Freycinet Peninsula.
+Be sure to stop by the visitor centre and, of course, be sure to check out the Wineglass Bay Lookout!

-If you don’t mind a bit of driving, you’ll have enough time to hit the Bay of Fires during the afternoon and still make it to Launceston, Tasmania’s second largest city, before nightfall.
+If you don’t mind a bit of driving to see one of the best sites in Tasmania, you’ll have enough time to hit the Bay of Fires during the afternoon and still make it to Launceston, Tasmania’s second largest city, before nightfall.